Riverside Resources Inc. - Home

 Pichette and Oakes projects with past producing mines (4.1M Oz Au in past production)

 Prospectors were attracted to the area following the discovery of gold in the Beardmore and Geraldton areas in the 1930s.
 Assessment reports from the 1970s and 1980s indicate high-grade gold samples were collected on the project area in the 1 ounce/ton range.
 Prospector reports discuss rusty quartz veins showing pyrite, pyrrhotite and arsenopyrite mineralization.
-Past work on Riverside’s Pichette Project has included a VLF, Mag geophysics surveys in addition to two trenching and two (2) drill campaigns.
+Past work on Riverside’s Pichette Project has included a VLF, Mag geophysics surveys in addition to two trenching and three drill campaigns.

 The project is underlain predominantly by east-west trending and steeply south to vertically dipping metavolcanic and metasedimentary rocks.
 Metavolcanic rocks consist of massive and pillowed, locally amygdaloidal, flows of basaltic composition along with related tuffaceous rocks.
 They are locally intercalated with coarser-grained rocks.
 Mafic metavolcanic rocks are fault-bounded against domains of metasedimentary rocks closer to the center of the project.
 The southern metasedimentary panel consists of a polymictic conglomerate and greywackes suggesting affinity with Timiskaming Formation conglomerates in the Timmins (Porcupine) Mining District.
 Metasedimentary units also contain feldspathic and quartzose sandstone and wacke, siltstone, carbonaceous argillite and hematitic iron formation.
-Intermediate to mafic intrusions cut the metavolcanic rocks on the southern part of the property and consist of quartz diorite, diorite and gabbro (see Figure 2).
+Intermediate to mafic intrusions cut the metavolcanic rocks on the southern part of the property and consist of quartz diorite, diorite and gabbro and quartz porphyry.

 cross section of